unytics/bigfunctions/README.md

 👉 We believe open-source is the way to go for data-people to share their work, help each other, inspire from each other and avoid reinventing the wheel.
 That's why we created BigFunctions.

-## ⚡️ Features

-- **framework to build, test, deploy, document, monitor BigQuery Routines**
-- **

-1. **Share common useful BigFunctions among the data-community.** <br>BigFunctions defined in 'bigfunctions' folder are all deployed and callable from any BigQuery project without installation.
-They literally give you **SQL-superpowers** with
+## 👀 Explore and call Public BigFunctions from you own BigQuery Project

+Public and shared BigFunctions give you **SQL-superpowers** such as:

-    - advanced transforms such as computing sentiment score of a text, or computing the latitude, longitude of an address, graph algorithms, etc
+- advanced transforms such as computing sentiment score of a text, or computing the latitude, longitude of an address, run graph algorithms, etc
 - advanced data-explorations/vizualisations from your BigQuery console, your notebooks, your IDE.
 - communication with all your SAAS to bring a common logic orchestrated from your data-warehouse and optionnaly from dbt.
-2. **Define a framework to easily develop, test and deploy routines called BigFunctions to BigQuery.**

-> 👉 If you are interested in calling great BigFunctions, go [here](https://unytics.github.io/bigfunctions/).
->
-> 👉 Otherwise if you wish to contribute or deploy BigFunctions in your own GCP project, keep reading!

----
+Follow the following links to explore and call public BigFunctions from you own BigQuery Project:

+- **<a href="https://unytics.github.io/bigfunctions/" target="_blank">BigFunctions website</a>**
+- **<a href="https://unytics.github.io/bigfunctions/reference/" target="_blank">Reference of public BigFunctions</a>** - callable from any BigQuery project without install
+- **<a href="https://unytics.io/bigfunctions/getting_started/" target="_blank">Getting Started</a>** - call public BigFunctions from your own BigQuery project

+## ⚡️ BigFunctions Framework Features

+1. **create a unique standard to define BigQuery routines be it sql/js/remote UDF or procedures**
+2. **Provide `bigfun` a CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**

-## `bigfun` CLI
+## 💥 `bigfun` CLI

-This repo contains a CLI called `bigfun` to facilitate BigFunctions development, test and deployment.
+This repo contains a CLI (command-line-interface) called `bigfun` to facilitate BigFunctions development, test, deployment, documentation and monitoring.

-### Install
+### Install `bigfun`

-**Install and init dependencies**
+**Install dependencies**

-As `bigfun` uses `gcloud` under the hood:
+`bigfun` invokes `gcloud` CLI to deploy remote functions.
+Furthermore, `bigfun` uses BigQuery python client authenticated by default *gcloud app credentials*.

+Thus, for `bigfun` to work, please:

 - install `gcloud`
-- authenticate `gcloud` with `gcloud init`
+- authenticate `gcloud` by running `gcloud init`
-- authenticate `gcloud` for python by running `gcloud auth application-default login`
+- authenticate to create default app credentials by running `gcloud auth application-default login`.

 **Install `bigfun`**

+Clone the repo and from the repo directory run:

 ``` sh
 virtualenv venv